Miguel Sano's contract is big — to match his personality

-Miguel Sano is a 6-4, 272-pound international baseball star built like a professional wrestler who played on national television against the Yankees in a playoff series last fall.
+Miguel Sano is a 6-4, 272-pound international baseball star who played on national television against the Yankees in a playoff series last fall.

 He’s tired of being so anonymous.

-Sano showed up Tuesday for the news conference to announce his $30 million contract extension wearing a blingy necklace supporting a piece of jewelry containing all of the world’s remaining diamonds, formed in the shape of the word “Sano.”
+Sano showed up for the news conference on Tuesday to announce his $30 million contract extension with the Twins wearing a blingy necklace supporting a piece of jewelry containing all of the world’s remaining diamonds, formed in the shape of the word “Sano”

 In many ways, Sano is the same guy who told me, in his first big-league spring training, that he planned to hit .300 with 30 homers and 100 RBI and to win a Gold Glove and make the All-Star team.
 He is to shy what P.J.
 Fleck is to quiet.

-Sano worked himself into shape last winter, then cut his heel, missed spring training and the first two months of the season, then slumped.
+Sano worked himself into shape last winter, cut his heel, missed spring training and the first two months of the season, and then slumped.

 On June 27, Sano went 0-for-7 with three strikeouts in an 18-inning loss to Tampa Bay, looking helpless against fastballs high in the strike zone.
 His batting average fell to .195.